bandprotocol/bandchain-docs-archived/docs/integration-tools/pricefeedx/introduction.md

 ### CLI

-A user can query and interact with the pricefeedx module using the CLI.
+A user can query and interact with the pricefeed module using the CLI.

 > Note: This example use `oracle-consumerd` as a command-line interface (CLI) from [oracle consumer chain](https://).
 Please replace it with your own cosmos app.

 #### Query

-The query commands allow users to query pricefeedx state.
+The query commands allow users to query pricefeed state.

 ```
-oracle-consumerd query pricefeedx --help
+oracle-consumerd query pricefeed --help
 ```

 ##### Symbol Requests